-Natural resource ecology and management provides an integrated education in
+A degree in natural resource ecology and management will give you an education in

-renewable natural resources management, conservation and utilization, and a valuable perspective
+renewable natural resources management, conservation and use.
+You will gain a valuable

 Why natural resource ecology and management?

-to give you the tools necessary to understand and apply ecological sciences and principles
+needed to understand and apply ecological sciences and principles to benefit mankind

 Forest resource manager

-awarded by the college and its departments annually
+awarded by the Ferguson College of Agriculture and its departments annually

-Seniors in their final capstone course tackle a real resource management problem
+In your senior capstone course you will tackle a real resource management problem

 for a land or resource agency, working with a professional or private landowner.
+This

-to join and become active members of one of the many student organizations available
+You can become an active member of one of the many student organizations in the department.

-The Department of Natural Resource Ecology and Management also offers two study abroad
+The Department of Natural Resource Ecology and Management offers two study abroad

 courses, one to the Galapagos Islands and the other to the Andes Highlands of Peru.

-and may lead to permanent employment following
+and may lead to permanent employment following graduation.